-I’ve spoken before about the importance of knowledge sharing in the modern service desk.
+I’ve spoken before about the importance of Knowledge Management to the modern Service Desk.
 Not only does it help cut resolution times massively, but it also promotes a better working culture.
 But to really push this cultural shift through in your organisation, there are a few things you need to do.

 Make knowledge a part of solving every call

 The most important process in really implementing a culture of knowledge sharing in your organization is to not make it an optional practice.
 Instead, sharing knowledge will now be a mandatory part of solving any call.
 A part of your operator’s procedure is now to always check the Knowledge Base.
 If he or she doesn't find a knowledge item about a specific request, the portal should be updated to help the rest of the team in the future.